 So much of artwork is artists taking things that are ever-present in our everyday lives that we don’t stop to consider that much.
 So much of what artwork does is open your eyes to what we might consider mundane, everyday experiences and really transport us to a whole other language.

-Ultimately, Material Messages conveys the personal, intimate, day-to-day relationships that we have with textiles and fabric, literally through the artist’s lens.
+Ultimately, Material Message conveys the personal, intimate, day-to-day relationships that we have with textiles and fabric, literally through the artist’s lens.

-Material Messages: Photographs of Fabric, Weston Art Gallery, May 15–June 26.
+Material Message: Photographs of Fabric, Weston Art Gallery, May 15–June 26.

 FotoFocus collaborates—locally, nationally, and internationally—to present and support photography and lens-based projects that are accessible, enriching, and engaging to a diverse public.
 FotoFocus inspires conversations about the world through the art of photography and film, via its partnerships and signature programming including the FotoFocus Biennial, FotoFocus Symposium, FotoFocus Film Program, and FotoFocus Lecture and Visiting Artist Series.